flyingfinnn/IT342-Pawlly/app/docs/adopt.md

 ---

-## 💡 Notes for Cursor
+## 💡 Implementation Notes
-- All UI is static for now
+- All UI components use Material3 design system
-- Use Material3
+- Image handling:
-- Use Scaffold/Column layouts with paddings
-- For step flow, use minimal top step indicator (e.g. "Step 4 of 7")
-- Don't include web-style footers in mobile
+  - ImageCarousel component for displaying multiple images
+  - ImagePicker for photo selection
+  - Coil for image loading and caching
-- Forms should be scrollable when needed
+- Forms are scrollable when needed
-- Each screen must be in its own Composable
+- Each screen is a separate Composable function
+- Navigation uses Navigation Compose
+- State management follows MVVM pattern
+- All text uses Inter font family
+- Consistent padding and spacing throughout
+- Error states and loading indicators implemented
+- Accessibility support included